The Deschutes Partnership has accomplished the following in Whychus Creek:

 Fish Passage and Screening:

-To date, the Upper Deschutes Watershed Council has completed thirteen passage and/or screening projects in Whychus Creek and there are four remaining projects to be addressed.
-The Upper Deschutes Watershed Council expects to address all four of these within the next six years.
+To date, the Upper Deschutes Watershed Council has completed thirteen passage and/or screening projects in Whychus Creek and there are two remaining projects to be addressed.
+The Upper Deschutes Watershed Council expects to address these two projects within the next six years.

 Stream Habitat Restoration: